Why we want to be

-Because market concentration is at a 29-year high, despite 305 million new businesses launching worldwide each year.
-Businesses are struggling to make change last.
+We find people between worlds - and businesses struggling to make change last - because market concentration is at a 29-year high, despite 305 million new businesses launching worldwide each year.
 So we first asked ourselves, why is that?

-Startups don’t stay-up, too often focused on selling-up to realise their lasting value.
+Startups don’t stay up.
+Founders often too fixated on selling-up to realise the market's lasting value.

 90% growth in acquisitions versus going public, eliminating competitors from a healthy marketplace.
 (Yale)

-SMEs struggle with resources, vision and skills to make change last.
+SMEs struggle with the investment in resources, vision and skills to make change last.

 74% of SMEs lack a digital strategy and roadmap to navigate their future Go-To-Market path.
 (McKinsey)

-CMOs & CHROs in charge of mastering change and user-centricity stay less time than the rest of C-suite.
+CMOs, CPOs & CHROs in charge of mastering change, innovation and user-centricity stay less time than the rest of C-suite.
 (Korn Ferry)

 The curse of the hype cycle, companies fund tech's competitiveness ahead of their own.